One time, a manager showed me his maintenance log and said, “I feel like I’m always behind.” His gym was busy, but problems kept piling up.

 16. Membership Pricing and Contracts

 Pricing and contracts are tricky.
 You need to cover your costs, but members need to feel like they’re getting real value.
 If the price doesn’t match their experience—or if the rules feel unfair—they leave, or worse, they stay unhappy.
+You can create more flexible pricing models by importing gym equipment, which often lowers upfront investment.

 You want your pricing to feel fair, flexible, and easy to understand.